-recommendations will be presented.
-Over the last decade, the usage of artificial intelligence approaches has attracted interest in the fields brain imaging and computational of neurosciences.
-Machine learning (ML) techniques are now well-known and widely employed for handling brain-related issues, and they are one of these approaches.
+As on the chapter will discuss the findings as presented above.
+The analysis of the theoretical model will be discussed.
+The analysis aims to discuss the advantages of the AI model in the precise diagnosis of psychiatric disorders and address the efficacy of AI models if they were theoretically applied psychiatric care.
+Additionally, some recommendations will be presented.
+Over the last decade, the usage of artificial intelligence approaches has attracted interest in the fields imaging brain and computational Machine neurosciences. learning (ML) techniques are now well-known and widely employed for handling brain-related issues, and they are one of these approaches.
 ML has shown the most potential for clinical tasks quantitative include and qualitative characterization investigations of normal and diseased components (Akkus et al., 2017).
 In this respect, ML approaches have been extensively utilized to detect psychiatric disorders utilizing brain data analysis.
 In addition, methods for segmenting and detecting brain structures and diseased tissues are being researched extensively (Balafar et al., 2010).

-For diagnosis, accurate detection and localization of diseased tissue and neighboring healthy tissues are critical.
+For diagnosis, accurate detection localization of diseased tissue and neighboring healthy tissues are critical.
 Nonetheless, it's worth emphasizing that ML approaches typically require several steps to complete a task due to the complexity and volume of brain pre-processing, data.
 Image image segmentation and sorting, and data preprocessing, for example, are frequently required as first steps to improve algorithm efficiency (Gudigar et al., 2020).
 Deep Learning (DL), a subset of AI, has revolutionized a range of neurosurgical jobs in recent years (Valliani et al., 2019).
 DL algorithms have risen to prominence in computer vision, surpassing other techniques on a few high-profile image analysis assessments.